-As heavy oils and bitumens have distinctively high viscosities, their recovery from the reservoir rocks is often aided with the use of various thermal Enhanced Oil Recovery (EOR) techniques such as hot steam injection or in-situ combustion via injection wells, where the heat exchange process reduces oil viscosity in the formation of interest2.
+Heavy oils and bitumens have distinctively high viscosities, so their recovery from the reservoir rocks is often performed using various thermal Enhanced Oil Recovery (EOR) techniques such as hot steam injection or in-situ combustion, where the heat exchange process reduces oil viscosity in the formation of interest2.
 In heavy oil reservoirs, the viscosity may vary up to a hundred times in vertical and horizontal directions.
 Therefore information about the spatial distribution of viscosity can affect not only the well placement and injection or production rates but mathematical reservoir simulations as well3.

 In literature, the EOR methods are generally divided into two groups: cold and thermal production.
 The cold production methods are economically and technically convenient recovery methods; however, they are limited to shallow deposits since they involve open-pit mining.
 Waterflooding was also occasionally used with some success, but in fields where oil viscosity was not more than 100 cP, the sweeping efficiency of the waterfront reduces with an increase of viscosity, most notably due to the viscous fingering1.
-Vapor-assisted extraction (VAPEX) is another cold production method that proved efficient.
+Vapor-assisted extraction (VAPEX) is another cold production method that proved efficient for reservoirs with oil viscosities ranging from 100 cP up to 130,000 cP ^{4,5}.
 It is based on miscible solvent vapor injection into parallel stacked horizontal wells.
 The miscible solvent vapor is injected into the upper well, where the vapor chamber is produced around the well.
 This causes the dilution of solvent vapor into surrounding heavy oil and bitumen, which leads to viscosity reduction and drainage of the hydrocarbons to the extraction well beneath, with the help of gravity.
 This process is energy efficient since it is not based on thermal exchange and does not require the infrastructure for generating hot steam or water.